What is Zero Trust Network Access (ZTNA) 2.0

 - Do not protect data.
 With ZTNA 1.0, there is no visibility or control of data, exposing the enterprise to the risk of data exfiltration from attackers or malicious insiders.

 - Cannot secure all applications.
-ZTNA 1.0 offerings cannot properly secure microservices-based cloud native apps, apps that use dynamic ports like voice and video apps, or server-initiated apps like helpdesk and patching systems.
+ZTNA 1.0 offerings cannot properly secure microservices-based cloud native apps, apps that use dynamic ports like voice and video apps, or -initiated apps like helpdesk and patching systems.
 Moreover, ZTNA 1.0 solutions completely ignore SaaS apps, which now represent the majority of enterprise apps.

 In addition to the capabilities that ZTNA 1.0 solutions lack, next-generation ZTNA solutions also miss the mark to fully protect your users, apps and data.